-- a) Identification and assessment of adult patients who are at risk of physical, psychological, and cognitive dysfunction resulting from, critical illness and treatment in intensive care.
-This will include an evaluation of diagnostic screening and assessment tools that have been developed and/or validated in those who have had a period of critical illness. - Optimum timing for assessment and intervention to treat physical, psychological and cognitive dysfunction associated with critical illness. - c) Rehabilitation strategies to support adults identified as being at risk of physical, psychological, and cognitive dysfunction after critical illness.
-The evidence that will be reviewed relates to rehabilitation strategies delivered to adult patients who have developed physical, psychological and cognitive dysfunction associated with their critical illness.
-Where available, evidence on the role of the carer, and interventions aimed at the carer, will be reviewed. - d) The information and support needs of adults who have had a period of critical illness and treatment in intensive care.
+- a) Identification and assessment of adult patients who are at risk of physical and non-physical morbidities (such as psychological or cognitive dysfunction) resulting from critical illness and treatment in critical care.
+This will include an evaluation of diagnostic screening and assessment tools that have been developed and/or validated in those who have had a period of critical illness.
+If the evidence allows, recommendations will be made on which subgroups of patients have a greater potential to benefit (for example, patients who have undergone significant periods of mechanical ventilation) or may have specific needs (for example, older people). - Optimum timing for assessment and intervention to treat physical and non-physical dysfunction, including psychological and cognitive dysfunction, associated with critical illness. - c) Rehabilitation strategies to support adults identified as being at risk of physical and non-physical morbidities, including psychological and cognitive dysfunction, after critical illness.
+The evidence that will be reviewed relates to rehabilitation strategies delivered to adult patients who have developed physical, psychological and/or cognitive dysfunction associated with their critical illness.
+It is important for rehabilitation strategies to be flexible to the individual patient's needs.
+If available, evidence on the role of the carer, and interventions aimed at the carer, will be reviewed.
+The guideline will identify the effective components of rehabilitation strategies.
+It will not address the service configuration and delivery of the strategies.